A Graph Data Augmentation Strategy with Entropy Preservation

-where $N_{v_{i}}$ denotes the first order neighbors set of target node $v_{i}$.
-We apply average feature distance between a node and its neighbors as similarity measurement to express local features distribution.
-Neighboring nodes with larger inner product indicate more similarity in feature space and exhibit higher smoothness.
+We apply the sum of feature distance between a node and its neighbors as a similarity measurement to express local features distribution.
+Neighboring nodes with larger inner products indicate more similarity in feature space and exhibit higher smoothness.

 Relying on the definition of $p(v_{i})$ for each node, we yield the smoothness index of feature information diffusion on a graph as